nekusu/tidal-enhanced-patcher/README.md

 For users who prefer to download and run the patcher without setting up the development environment.

 1. Download the executable:
-   - Go to the [Releases](https://github.com/nekusu/tidal-enhanced-patcher/releases) page and download the `TIDALEnhancedPatcher.exe` file.
+   - Go to the [Releases](https://github.com/nekusu/tidal-enhanced-patcher/releases) page and download the `TIDALEnhancedPatcher.zip` file.

 2. Run the patcher:
-   - Double-click the downloaded file to launch the interactive CLI.
+   - Extract the downloaded file and double-click the executable to launch the interactive CLI.

 ### Running from Source Code